 The Meaning of Dandelions

-The meaning of dandelions and why they're on our logo.
+The meaning of dandelions and why they're on Jacksonville Center for Grief and Loss's logo.

 You've probably seen dandelions before: yellow flowers which turn into white fluffy spheres.